Rural qld & nsw - mamiya

 An ongoing project to document a seemingly unchanging Australian rural landscape.
 Somewhere between Hay and Griffith, New South Wales.

-Using a single oddly-shaped tree and their distant neighbour, i want to explore the use of different film stocks on the same image across an entire calendar year,
+Using a single oddly-shaped tree and its distant neighbour, i want to explore the use of different film stocks on the same image across an entire calendar year,

 A sunshower at sunset near Griffith, New South Wales produced a magical purplish hue in the sky which was beautifully captured by some Fuji 200 35mm.